KevSlashNull/KevSlashNull/README.md

 # Hi, I’m Kev. 👋

-At day, I work in Developer Experience at [GitLab](https://about.gitlab.com), focusing on making development tooling the best it can be!
+At day, I work in Developer Experience at [GitLab](https://about.gitlab.com), building tools to help engineers ship better features faster!
 My team maintains the [GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit), used by everyone to contribute code to the GitLab monolith.

 At night, I like contributing to open-source projects, such as [furryli.st](https://github.com/strideynet/bsky-furry-feed) 🐕 or my projects over at [codingpaws](https://gitlab.com/codingpaws) 🐾, listening to music, or playing video games with friends.

-I enjoy designing and building software that is meaning- and useful to the world — all with a passion for developer experience, no-bullshit business practices, and spending time with the people I love. 🧡
+I enjoy designing and building software that is meaning- and useful to the world — all with a passion for developer experience, no-bullshit business practices, and spending time with the people I love. 🩷

 <!--private-->